 UT Health Austin’s WorkLife Occupational Health and Injury Clinic diagnosis, treats, and manages non-urgent, work-related injuries in accordance with evidence-based medicine standards and Official Disability Guidelines (ODG) in adult patients (18 years and older).
 We also provide employee drug testing, on-the-job injury care, and other adult medical screenings.

 Employers can use our secure online portal to follow their employee’s progress through real-time treatment updates, drug and other screening results, appointment compliance, and follow-up reporting.
 From registration through return to work, each plan is documented in a fiscally transparent, easy-to-understand reporting structure.
 We also offer employers the option of automated drug and alcohol detection services though eScreen.
 Negative drug and alcohol results are available in 10-15 minutes for employers.
 This service eliminates the need for paper forms and storage, accelerates specimen collection and donor experience, drives protocol compliance, and ensures security in capture, validation, and storage of signatures.

 At UT Health Austin, we take a multidisciplinary approach to your care.
-This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place, often during the same appointment, to avoid having to schedule multiple appointments with providers at locations all over the city.
+This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
 The WorkLife Occupational Health and Injury Clinic care team includes surgical and non-surgical specialists, nurse practitioners, physician assistants, medical assistants, outcome specialists, and more who work together to help you get back to the things in your life that matter most to you.

 Walk-In Clinic Hours